ABOUT THE ORGANISATION ...

 • Striving for the recognition, promotion and protection of mental health rights for all people.

-2. The Society aspires towards a caring and equal service system with a just and fair society.
+2. The organisation aspires towards a caring and equal service system with a just and fair society.

-3. The Society believes in a service delivery system reflected in an accountable partnership between the Society and the individual or community.
+3. The organisation believes in a service delivery system reflected in an accountable partnership between the organisation and the individual or community.

-4. The Society accepts the uniqueness of each individual and recognizes the potential of people.
+4. The organisation accepts the uniqueness of each individual and recognizes the potential of people.
 Its management is responsive and based on participation, mutual trust and respect.
-Its structure is such that it encourages and facilitates the development of com
+Its structure is such that it encourages and facilitates the development of community.

 THE BOARD OF MANAGEMENT

-The Society is governed by an elected Board of Management, comprising professionals, businessmen and mental health care users (or parents), who give of their valuable time and expertise voluntarily.
+The organisation is governed by an elected Board of Management, comprising professionals, businessmen and mental health care users (or parents), who give of their valuable time and expertise voluntarily.

-The Society employs 94 staff members, comprising Social Workers, Professional Nurses, Care Givers, Workshop Instructors, Employment Officer, Maintenance And Administration Staff.
+The organisation employs 79 staff members, comprising Social Workers, Occupational Therapist, Professional Nurses, Care Givers, Workshop Instructors, Employment Officer, Maintenance And Administration Staff.

-The Society outsources various services to contractors – these include catering, gardening, cleaning, laundry and security:
+The organisation outsources various services to contractors – these include catering, cleaning, laundry and security:

-Capitol Caterers, Royal Serve Cleaning, JP Garden Services, Red Alert and Watchdog Alarms @ Security Surveillance are but a few who provide these vital services.
+Capitol Caterers, Bidvest, Red Alert are but a few who provide these vital services.

 1. Promotes the mental well-being of all people and collaborates and liaises with other organisations with similar aims at regional and local level;